grrrao/ERAv2/README.md

 This file contains to core NN model running the convolutions:
 * block 7: the structure of the neural network.

+## Utils.py file

+Two code blocks here:
 * block 9: Train the model, run prediction, loss, and backpropagation, and  test to check loss values.

-## Utils.py file

-Just one code block here:
 * block 11: plot the loss and accuracy values for training and testing.